 Years 10 & 11

-As the students enter into Year 10 they continue with the second year of the GCSE course and the choice they have made determines the teaching during Year 10 and 11.
-They will have either two or three specialist teachers depending on the route chosen.
+As the students enter into Year 11 they continue with the second year of the GCSE course and the choice they have made determines the teaching during Year 10 and 11.
+They will have three specialist teachers, one in each of the sciences.
 The Separate Science course covers extra units that are taught in Year 11 to gain an individual GCSE in biology, chemistry and physics.
 These courses provide a firm foundation for progression to AS and A Level science where we offer the choice of all three science disciplines.

 Key Stage 5

 At A level, students will have the opportunity to study the following subjects:

 OCR B Advancing Physics